hyoshida1106/gview-site/content/en/docs/3_JGit/1_setup/_index.md

 title: "Basic Settings"
 draft: false
 weight: 1
-description:
+description: >
-  Configure to use JGit, download artifacts, etc.
+  Describes the way to configure a project to use JGit, download artifacts, etc.
 ---

 The first step is to configure JGit for use, download the artifacts, etc.